robby-cornelissen/pt-p710bt-label-maker/README.rst

       -B BT_ADDRESS, --bluetooth-address BT_ADDRESS
-                            BlueTooth device (MAC) address to connect to; must already be paired -U, --usb             Use USB instead of bluetooth -T {24,18,12,9,6,4}, --tape-mm {24,18,12,9,6,4}
+                            BlueTooth device (MAC) address to connect to; must already be paired -U, --usb             Use USB instead of bluetooth -L, --lp              Instead of printing to PT-P710 via BT or USB, print to a regular lp printer, i.e. for testing or for CUPS-supported label printers
+      -T {24,18,12,9,6,4}, --tape-mm {24,18,12,9,6,4}
                             Width of tape in mm.
 Use 4 for 3.5mm tape.
+Default: 24 --lp-dpi LP_DPI       DPI for lp printing; defaults to 203dpi --lp-width-px LP_WIDTH_PX
+                            Width in pixels for printing via LP; default 203 --lp-options LP_OPTIONS
-Default: 24 -s, --save-only       Save generates image to current directory and exit --filename FILENAME   Filename to save image to; default: 20230321T145731.png -P, --preview         Preview image after generating and ask if it should be printed --maxlen-px MAXLEN_PX
+                            Options to pass to lp when printing -s, --save-only       Save generates image to current directory and exit --filename FILENAME   Filename to save image to; default: 20230526T072856.png -P, --preview         Preview image after generating and ask if it should be printed --maxlen-px MAXLEN_PX
                             Maximum label length in pixels